weiqi0207/CSCC-data-dictionary-pipeline/README.md

 ```
 /CSCC-data-dictionary-pipeline/input/raw
 ```
-Make sure to have rawdatasets, variable label, and code list files ready in this directory
+Make sure to have raw datasets, variable label, and code list files ready in this directory

+-raw dataset: the .sas7bdat file gathered from your clinical research in long format -variable label: the .sas7bdat file used to map metavariable Varlabel and Comment1 -code list: the .sas7bdat file used to map metavariable Values for encoded variables
 ---

 ### Meta Pipeline